-3B.5 (M SC Criterion 16) Fishing ope erations are conducted in compliance with the management system and legal and administrative requi rements.
-33.1 90 Weightin ng Commentary All Performance Indicators within this sub-criterion are considered of equal significance.
-3B.5.1 Are fishers aware of management system, legal and administrative requirements 33.3 95 60 Fishers are aware of key management and legal requirements.
-Since both international and domestic US management processes are transparent, a multitude of publicly available documents are available.
+3B.5 (MSC Criterion 16) Fishing ope Fishing ope erations are conducted in compliance with the management system and legal and administrative requirements.
+33.1 90 Weighting Commentary All Performance Indicators within this sub-criterion are considered of equal significance.
+3B.5.1 Are fishers aware of management system, legal and administrative requirements 33.3 95 60 Fishers are aware of ke management and legal requirements. у Since both international and domestic US management processes are transparent, a multitude of publicly available documents are available.
 Typically, these are available on the IATTC website, the SPC website, the Pacific Fisheries Management.
-Additionally, AAFA (and other organisations such as R11, R20, R28, R36, R37 80 Fishers are aware of management and legal requirements upon them and are kept up to date with new developments.
-WFOA, AFRF) receive documents directly from NMFS and Councils and serves as a conduit for these documents including interpreting the details for fishery operatives who may have only a limited amount of time to study the issues.
+Additionally, AAFA (and other organisations such as R11, R20, R28, R36, R37 80 Fishers are aware of ma and legal requirements and are kept up to date developments. upon them WFOA, AFRF) receive documents directly from NMFS and Councils and serves as a conduit for these documents including interpreting the details for fishery operatives who may have only a limited amount of time to study the issues.
 Information is provided in association with fishing permits.
-100 All fishers are aware of management legal requirements through a clearly documented and communicated mechanism such as Specific training is provided to fishers in certain aspects of logbook completion, record keeping, protected species identification and releases.
-There have also been workshops on High Sea Fishing Permit requirements and other particular issues. a code of conduct.
+100 All fishers are aware of management legal requ through a clearly docur communicated mechan a code of conduct. irements nented and Specific training is provided to fishers in certain aspects of logbook completion, record keeping, protected species identification and releases.
+There have also been workshops on High Sea Fishing Permit requirements and other particular issues.
 Additionally, the public in general and this fishery in particular have taken the opportunity to provide their input into the US positions in IATTC and other international agreements (Canada).
 There appears to be good awareness among fishers - received directly from NMFS and from AAFA.